dalaldhruv20/50Stacks-app/README.md

 ## 🛠️ Tech Stack

-FUNDEX is built using a modern frontend stack focused on performance and scalability:
+CIFRAA is built using a modern frontend stack focused on performance and scalability:

 - **React** – UI framework
 - **TypeScript** – Type-safe development